Search for Excellence - Gold Miner Program with the UCCE Master Gardeners of Riverside County

 Before this, there was very little UCCE Master Gardener activity in any part of the county except the area around the city of Riverside.

 - To provide UCCE Master Gardener services to all of Riverside County, including information tables, speakers and docent services for approved organizations, and,

 - To provide volunteering opportunities for Master Gardeners all over the county

 Each representative of an area is referred to as the Gold Miner, and they are charged with finding the “golden” opportunities to volunteer in their areas.

-I am extremely appreciative of the wonderful Master Gardeners who have volunteered their time these past years to create and grow this project.
-Because of them we have greatly increased the number and quality of events that are staffed by Riverside County Master Gardeners throughout the county.
-As an outcome of providing more services to the county, more people found out about the Master Gardener program and wanted to volunteer to be one.
+I am extremely appreciative of the wonderful UCCE Master Gardeners who have volunteered their time these past years to create and grow this project.
+Because of them we have greatly increased the number and quality of events that are staffed by UCCE Master Gardeners of Riverside County.
+As an outcome of providing more services to the county, more people found out about the UCCE Master Gardener Program and wanted to volunteer to be one.